 - The entire feedback comment is a product review.

-Amazon's automated feedback section will initially determine whether a feedback complies with Amazon's policy for reviewing a business, but does not proactively remove feedback.
+Amazon's automated feedback section will initially determine whether a feedback complies with Amazon's policy for reviewing a business but does not proactively remove feedback.

 If a feedback comment has one of the listed problems, but the automated service rejects your submission, you are able to open a case with an Amazon representative to review the comment.
-However, an Amazon representative told me that if you send customer feedback cases to Amazon service representatives and the representatives as well as the automated service reject your submission, your account is likely to be reviewed by Amazon and in some cases, suspended.
+However, an Amazon representative told me that if you send customer feedback cases to Amazon service representatives and the representatives, as well as the automated service, reject your submission, your account is likely to be reviewed by Amazon and, in some cases, suspended.
 There are risks in submitting customer feedback cases to live Amazon representatives.

-Why Is Feedback Important
+Why Is Feedback So Important on Amazon?

-I don't know how Amazon's algorithm chooses the buy box winner, but many insiders and selling sources have pinpointed the category umbrellas that make up the algorithm and customer feedback is one of them.
-If someone else who is also selling your product has a higher price, but is winning the buy box, their customer feedback rating may be higher, thus making them a more trustworthy company to purchase from.
+I don't know how Amazon's algorithm chooses the buy box winner, but many insiders and selling sources have pinpointed the category umbrellas that make up the algorithm, and customer feedback is one of them.
+If someone else who is also selling your product has a higher price but is winning the buy box, their customer feedback rating may be higher, thus making them a more trustworthy company to purchase from.
 Companies that have over 1% in their Order Defect Rate (ODR) are less likely to win the buy box than those that do not have over 1%.
 I tell you this because negative feedback is taken into account in the ODR.

 It is in your best interest to maintain positive feedback.
 The longevity of your business reputation may give you a better chance at owning the buy box over your competition.
 Even though this feedback may not show on a product's detail page, consumers can still access the reviews via your storefront's Amazon page.
 A reply to negative feedback within 24 hours that is concise and courteous can sway a potential consumer into buying from you by showing your business cares and is attentive to their dissatisfied customers.